NoaLand/cxx-reflection/docs/dynamic_store_fields_type_info_with_cpp.md

 ### 3.3 [Successful] Solution III: constexpr + Template Specialization/Partial Specialization + Template Recursion

 To address the aforementioned issues, one approach is as follows:
 1. Define a template class with a template type of `int` to tackle the problem of storing information in the same container.
-The elements within this container will be of type `field<int>()`, where `int` represents the index of a custom type.
+The elements within this container will be of type `reflected_field<int>()`, where `int` represents the index of a custom type.
-2. [Using Macros] When registering type information, construct a template specialization for `template<int index> struct field {};`.
+2. [Using Macros] When registering type information, construct a template specialization for `template<int index> struct reflected_field {};`.
 For example, in the current type system, we define the index of `int` as `0` and the index of `double` as `1`, and so on.

 However, this solution has drawbacks:
 1. It heavily relies on macros, making the code difficult to maintain.